The complete guide to IAB GDPR Framework and iubenda’s Consent Management Platform

 Ask our experts live

 View a live demo and have your questions answered in real time by attending our free english “Consent management for publishers” webinar.
 Discover in practice how you can meet both compliance and advertising industry requirements while ensuring that your ad-reach is maximized.

-Online advertising is a complex ecosystem with many different players, the main actors paying within the Framework are:
+Online advertising is a complex ecosystem with many different players, the main actors paying within the Transparency and Consent Framework are:

 Vendors: “a third party (SSPs, DSPs, ad servers, etc.) that a website operator is using in connection with surfacing content to its end users that either (1) accesses an end user’s device or browser (for setting cookies), or (2) collects personal data from the actions of the website operator’s end users”.

 Publisher: website operators — in this case, operators who monetize their content via third-party advertisers.